T-303-HUGB/TicTacToe/src/markdown/Design_report.md

 ## Introduction
 We will be making a simple edition of the game Tic tac toe where two players can compete against each other or against the computer.
-The game will be played on the console and players take turns typing in x or o until either of them win or there will be a tie if neither of them can put three in a row horizontal, vertical or diagonal.
+The game will be programmed in Java and played on the console.

 ## Environment
 The game will be coded using Sublime Text and Github will be used as source control to store and share the code between team members.
 We will be using Gradle to make compiling, running tests and deploying easier.
 Travis is used as automated continuous integration server.
 The Advania Qstack server will be used to run the program on a clean computer.

+## Game Description
+When running the game players can chose whether they want to play against another player or against the computer.
+The game is then played on a 3x3 grid where players take turns putting in 'x' or 'o' until one players gets three in a row and wins.
+If no one manages to get three in a row the game ends in a tie.
+The player can then decide if he wants to play again or quit.

 ## Class diagram
 ![alt text](https://github.com/T-303-HUGB/TicTacToe/blob/master/docs/ClassDiagramTicTacToe.png "TicTacToe class diagram")